 In this latest study, stool samples from groups of infant subjects were analysed to establish the differing species and strains of their gut bacteria.
 The children were divided into three categories: a healthy control group, those with a known cow’s milk allergy who had been given probiotics in the form of Lactobacillus rhamnosus LGG®, and intolerant infants who had not been given probiotics.
 There was a measurable and notable change in the samples of gut bacteria from the previously intolerant children who had received probiotics, and the researchers were excited to discover that tolerance to cow’s milk had improved in this group.
 It was also noted that, prior to supplementation, those infants with allergies had a significantly different microbiome than their healthy peer group.
 The results have exciting potential for the future management of allergies in children.

 "The ability to identify bacterial strains that could be used as novel therapeutics for treating food allergies is a fundamental advance.
 Translating these findings into clinical treatments is our next goal, and one that is now possible through the new FARE Clinical Network center here at the University of Chicago."
 Jack Gilbert, PhD, associate professor in the Department of Ecology & Evolution at the University of Chicago, group leader for microbial ecology at Argonne National Laboratory and co-author of the study

-Evidence suggests that probiotics could help to improve other allergies too - read this great blog from Joanna: Probiotics can help peanut allergies in kids, says new study
+Evidence suggests that probiotics could help to improve other allergies too - read this great article from Joanna: Probiotics can help peanut allergies in kids, says new study

-For more information on the use of probiotics for general allergy management, click on the following link to read one of my other blogs related to this subject, over in the Probiotics Learning Lab: Could probiotics help to prevent allergies?
+For more information on the use of probiotics for general allergy management, you find this other article of mine of interest: Could probiotics help to prevent allergies?